Indicator/turn signals

 Note 2: The indicator flasher is wired via the hazard switch so that it is disconnected when the hazard flashers are turned on, and only works when the hazards are turned off.
 This prevents the outputs from the hazard and indicator flashers from conflicting with each other, but more importantly prevents the hazards feeding power back through the indicator switch, indicator flasher, green circuit, fusebox and onto the white circuit and so energising the fuel pump and ignition (my thanks to Mark Childers for pointing this out).
 So don't be tempted to bypass the hazards switch if it is that which is causing your indicators problems.

-Note 3: The 'green' circuit from the hazard flasher switch to the indicator flasher should really have its own tracer as it is no longer part of the 'real' green circuit.
+Note 3: The 'green' circuit from the hazard flasher switch to the indicator flasher should really have its own tracer colour as it is no longer part of the 'real' green circuit.

 Note 4: Rear light clusters on all cars and front indicator/parking light clusters on CB cars have the cluster picking up an earth from their physical fixings to the body.
 RB front indicators have a wired earth shared with the headlights/front parking lights.